-A central goal of the management reform was to increase both individual and institutional accountability within the UN.
-The secretary-general observed that "by greatly simplifying resource management policies and processes and aligning resource management delegations of authority with programme and mandate delivery authorities and responsibilities, managers can be held to full account for what they achieve and deliver and the resources expended and decisions taken to that end."
-He further noted that, to do so, managers need clear and fair standards to know what is expected of them.

-In this regard, one major achievement has been the establishment of the Business Transformation and Accountability Division (BTAD) within DMSPC.
-This division brings together functions previously held separately by DM and DFS, including monitoring and evaluation, organizational performance management, risk management, analytics, and organizational transformation.
-It is the first time there has been a single entity in the Secretariat responsible for strengthening and mainstreaming accountability.
+A central goal of the management reform was to increase both individual and institutional accountability within the UN.28 The secretary-general be held to full account for what they achieve and deliver and the resources expended and decisions taken to that end."
+He further noted that, to do so, managers need clear and fair standards to know what is expected of them.29 monitoring and evaluation, organizational performance management, risk management, analytics, and organizational transformation.
+It is the first time there has been a single entity in the Secretariat responsible for strengthening and mainstreaming accountability.30